newlisponrockets/newLISP-on-Rockets/docs/install_rockets_ubuntu.md

 15. Make sure "Enable Network Adapter" is checked, and select "Bridged Adapter" from the "Attached to:" dropdown menu. **This last step is important!
 You won't be able to browse your Rockets website from your PC unless you select this option.**
 16. Click OK to save all settings
 17. Click the "Run" button to start your Virtual PC
-18. THe PC will book from the Ubuntu DVD ISO and start installing Ubuntu.
+18. The PC will book from the Ubuntu DVD ISO and start installing Ubuntu.
 Choose all standard settings (basically hit Enter a bunch of times until it is installed, but you will also choose a default user name and password here)
 19. Log into your new Virtual PC with the user account name and password that you chose in the last step
 20. Linux is now installed.
 You can access it from the VirtualBox console.